 If you still receive a no, you may have to move on from it for now.
 Take advantage of your annual performance and bring up the possibility of studying abroad to learn Mandarin again.

 Let’s say you’ve been approved and your employer is going to pay for your Mandarin lessons.
 Now it’s time to apply online to Keats School and pick your preferred language course.
-We have 8 different courses and each one has a customized start date and language study plan.
+We have 8 different Chinese language courses, and each one has a customized start date and language study plan.

 To get started, visit our website to apply.